Online

 Simple example: for a list of 20,000 you could send it at a speed of 100 emails per hour (20000/(7*24)).

-If you are a higher volume sender then aim for a speed that delivers them over a period of 8-12 hours (list/(8*1)).
+If you are a higher volume sender, aim for a speed that delivers the broadcast over 8-12 hours.
+To get an hourly rate for an 8 hour window, divide your list size by 8.

 Use Bento's Deliverability Monitor, campaign metrics, and bounce reasons during warmup.
 If something looks suspicious, pause broad sends, review Bounces, and contact support@bentonow.com with the campaign, segment, and target volume.